terrimporter/Chronosequence/README.md

 Boddy, L. (1993).
 Saprotrophic cord-forming fungi: Warfare strategies and other ecological aspects.
 Mycological Research, 97(6), 641–655. doi: 10.1016/S0953-7562(09)80141-X

 Dix, N. J., & Webster, J. (1995).
 Phoenicoid Fungi.
 In Fungal Ecology.
 Dordrecht: Springer.
 Retrieved from https://doi.org/10.1007/978-94-011-0693-1_11

+Sansupa, C., Wahdan, S. F. M., Hossen, S., Disayathanoowat, T., Wubet, T., & Purahong, W. (2021).
+Can We Use Functional Annotation of Prokaryotic Taxa (FAPROTAX) to Assign the Ecological Functions of Soil Bacteria?
+Applied Sciences, 11(2), 688. doi: 10.3390/app11020688

 Wikars, L.-O. (1997).
 Effects of forest fire and the ecology of fire-adapted insects (Dissertation for the Degree of Doctor of Philosophy in Entomology).
 Uppsala University, Uppsala.